bparanj/crystal/programming/iac/docs/basics/create-new-user.md

 ## Database User and Ubuntu User

-The authentication of a PostgreSQL database user to access the `psql` prompt is independent of the Unix/Linux system user's group memberships, including whether or not the system user is in the `sudo` group.
+The authentication of a PostgreSQL database user to access the `psql` prompt is independent of the Unix/Linux system user's group memberships,  whether or not the system user is in the `sudo` group.
 PostgreSQL uses its own authentication system, defined in the `pg_hba.conf` file, to control database access.

 ### PostgreSQL User Authentication